 ASPM System Overview

-The Aviation System Performance Metrics (ASPM) online access system provides detailed data on flights to and from the ASPM airports (currently 77); and all flights by the ASPM carriers (currently 22), including flights by those carriers to international and domestic non-ASPM airports.
+The Aviation System Performance Metrics (ASPM) online access system provides detailed data on flights to and from the ASPM airports (currently 77), and all flights by more than 35 ASPM carriers that land and/or depart from a U.S. airport.
 All IFR traffic, and some VFR traffic for these carriers and airports is included.

 ASPM flight records fall into two groupings: Efficiency Counts and Metrics Counts.
-ASPM Efficiency Counts are intended to capture all traffic handled by controllers.
-They include the full set of ASPM records, including some that are missing one or more pieces of key data.
-In contrast, ASPM Metrics Counts, the basis of delay calculations displayed in the Analysis and Individual Flights modules, only include complete records and records for which accurate estimates are possible for the few pieces of missing data.
-Metrics counts also exclude General Aviation and Military flights, as well as local (non-itinerant) traffic and records for international flights missing data on the non-U.S. portion of the flight.
-The purpose of these two groupings is to allow for a more complete traffic count (Efficiency Counts) while ensuring that only records with fully specified flight information are used for calculating delay and other metrics.
+ASPM Efficiency Counts are intended to capture all traffic handled by controllers at the ASPM airports.
+ASPM Metrics Counts, the basis of delay calculations displayed in the Analysis and Individual Flights modules, exclude general aviation and military flights, as well as local (non-itinerant) traffic and records for international flights missing data on the non-U.S. portion of the flight.
+Efficiency flights may include records missing pieces of data; Metric flights require records that are fully specified, or for which missing data elements can be estimated.
+The purpose of these two groupings is to allow for a more complete traffic count (Efficiency Counts)at the ASPM77 airports, while ensuring that only records with fully specified flight information are used for calculating delay and other metrics (Metric Counts).
 Flight cancellations are excluded from both Efficiency and Metrics Counts.

 The ASPM database is compiled piece by piece beginning with basic flight plan and other message data for flights captured by the Traffic Flow Management System (TFMS), enhanced with next-day OOOI data, updated with published schedule data, and further updated and enhanced with BTS Aviation System Quality and Performance (ASQP) records which include OOOI data, final schedule data, and carrier-reported delay causes for the largest U.S. carriers.